Chenghuexin/Obsidian_backup/Paper/2-Literature notes/Data Augmentation - Auto Augment.md

 concept: reinforcement learning
  + a controller, which is a recurrent neural network (RNN)
- + the training algorithm, which is the Proximal Policy Optimization algorithm At each step, the controller predicts a decision produced by a softmax; the prediction is then fed into the next step as an embedding.
+ + the training algorithm, which is the Proximal Policy Optimization algorithm At each step, the controller predicts a decision produced by a softmax; the prediction is then fed into the next step as an embedding

+##### The training of controller RNN